oocx/acme.net/README.md

 # Change log

+## 2015-12-06 ACME.net now also on NuGet (v.0.0.72)

+The ACME.net protocol library is now also available on nuget.org.
+The API could still change and is not widely used yet, therefore I have uploaded it as a prerelease package.

 ## 2015-11-22 IIS integration (v.0.0.56)

 The console application can now configure IIS to automatically handle an http-01 challenge.